-Epidermolysis bullosa (EB) are a rare group of genetic disorders that cause the skin to be very fragile and to blister easily.
-It is a rare disease and the condition was brought to public attention in 2004, in the UK through the Channel 4 documentary.
-It appears in many kinds of forms and these forms are categorized differently.
+Epidermolysis bullosa (EB) is a rare group of genetic disorders that cause the skin to be very fragile and to blister easily.
+It is a rare disease, and the condition was brought to public attention in 2004, in the UK through the Channel 4 documentary.
+It appears in many kinds of forms, and these forms are categorized differently.

 All of these forms of EB have common typical characteristics.
 These are as follows

 - Blisters and skin erosions may form in response to minor injury or friction such as rubbing or scratching.

 - In mild cases, blistering may primarily affect the hands, feet, knees, and elbows.

 - Severe cases of this condition involve widespread blistering that can lead to vision loss, disfigurement, and other serious medical problems.

 EB is quite notorious in terms of its prevalence.
 Some facts about it are

 - 20 per million live births are estimated to be diagnosed with EB.